bodo-ai/Bodo/docs/source/pandas.rst

 values in the main function.
 The latter results in the "captured" variables case, which is often error-prone and may result in compilation errors.
 Therefore, arguments should be passed directly to either ``Series.apply()`` or ``DataFrame.apply()``.
+The Bodo compiler transforms the code to pass main function values as arguments to `apply()` automatically if possible.

 For example, consider a UDF that appends a variable suffix to each string in a Series of strings.
 The proper way to write this function through ``Series.apply()`` is::